unlocking

 democracy

 Many communities are exploring ways to redesign public safety; however, much of the dialogue, policy, and practice around these models are fairly new.
-In response, CPE and The Council of State Governments (CSG) Justice Center host a joint series of Learning Communities focused on policing alternatives.
+In response, CPE hosts a joint series of Learning Communities focused on policing alternatives.

-These virtual learning communities assist interdisciplinary teams seeking to implement, sustain, and evaluate policing alternatives, including Community Violence Intervention Programs, Community and Crisis Response Teams to Improve Responses to Youth, Support HBCU Behavioral Health Crisis Responses, and Substance Use and Overdose Community Response Programs.
+These virtual learning communities assist interdisciplinary teams seeking to implement, sustain, and evaluate policing alternatives.
+Our Spring 2025 sessions included Community Violence Intervention Programs, Community and Crisis Response Teams to Improve Responses to Youth, Support HBCU Behavioral Health Crisis Responses, and Substance Use and Overdose Community Response Programs.

 Upcoming Modules